Parkinson's disease: Protective factors

-Pathophysiology
+Mechanisms

 Parkinson's results from the death of dopamine-releasing neurons in the substantia nigra pars compacta, seen by the loss of dark neuromelanin in the lower inset.

 Parkinson's disease has two hallmark pathophysiological processes: the abnormal aggregation of alpha-synuclein that leads to Lewy pathology, and the degeneration of dopaminergic neurons in the substantia nigra pars compacta.
 The death of these neurons reduces available dopamine in the striatum, which in turn affects circuits controlling movement in the basal ganglia.
 By the time motor symptoms appear, 50–80% of all dopaminergic neurons in the substantia nigra have degenerated.

 Cell death and Lewy pathology, though, are not limited to the substantia nigra.
 The six-stage Braak system holds that alpha-synuclein pathology begins in the olfactory bulb or outside the central nervous system in the enteric nervous system before ascending the brain stem.
 In the third Braak stage, Lewy body pathology appears in the substantia nigra, and by the sixth step, Lewy pathology has spread to the limbic and neocortical regions.
 Although Braak staging offers a strong basis for PD progression, around 50% of individuals do not follow the predicted model.
 Lewy pathology is highly variable and may be entirely absent in some persons with PD.